Howard County Arts Council

 The deadline for Creative Howard is rolling.
 The deadline to submit the application is the first day of each month at 11:59PM.
 Applications will be reviewed monthly and Creative Howard grants will be awarded throughout the fiscal year until total funding allocated for the program is awarded.

-HCAC will begin accepting applications on September 1, 2023 for the FY24 application cycle.
-The grant period for FY24 ends June 30, 2024.
+HCAC will begin accepting applications on September 1, 2025 for the FY26 application cycle.
+The grant period for FY26 ends June 30, 2026.
 Funded activities must occur within the grant period.
 HCAC does not fund projects in progress or completed before the grant application deadline.
 Applications must be submitted at least 60 days before the proposed activities occur.

 The application process will be closed once funding allocated for the program is fully awarded and will only be reopened should new funding become available.